Estácio becomes prey as wave of Brazil education M&A gains speed

 The battle for Estácio is also pitting Brazil's top banks and law firms against one another.

-The investment-banking arms of Itaú Unibanco Holding SA and Credit Suisse Group AG are advising Kroton and Ser Educational on their unsolicited proposals.
-Grupo BTG Pactual SA, Brazil's No. 1 independent investment bank, is Estácio's advisor.
+The investment-banking arms of Itaú Unibanco Holding SA (ITUB4.SA) and Credit Suisse Group AG (CSGN.S) are advising Kroton and Ser Educational on their unsolicited proposals.
+Grupo BTG Pactual SA (BBTG11.SA), Brazil's No. 1 independent investment bank, is Estácio's advisor.

 Executives at Ser Educacional, based in the Brazilian northeastern city of Recife, will detail the Estácio offer to investors at a Monday conference call.